Cunliffe Road SW Slide Repair Project

 Status update

-King County will repair slide damage on Cunliffe Road SW between the Wingehaven Trail and SW 122nd Place.
-Work requires a six (6)-week road closure without a detour.
-The county expects to begin on October 31, 2024, and go through December 13, 2024.
+King County has repaired slide damage on Cunliffe Road SW between the Wingehaven Trail and SW 122nd Place.
+Work required a seven (7)-week road closure without a detour and was reopened to travelers on December 13, 2024.
+Crews will return to the road in spring 2025 for final paving when the weather is warm and dry.

 Project overview